 1. The Complainant is an allottee in the project Galaxy "Cloud Space" developed by the Respondents.
-The Authority issued an order dated 24/06/2021 in the above complaint along with other Complaints No. 206/2020, 254/2020 & 46/2021 filed by some other allottees of the same project in which it was directed as follows: (1) The Respondents shall complete the works related to essential services, mutation of flats in the name of Complainants, etc. within One month and complete and hand over, the whole project 'Galaxy Cloud Space' to the Complainants, in all respects as committed/promised to them, along with all the amenities and facilities as agreed as per the agreements entered into with them and with all the mandatory sanctions / approvals required to be received from the Authorities concerned, on or before 30.12.2021 without fail.
+The Authority issued an order dated 24/06/2021 in Complaints No. 206/2020, 222/2020, 254/2020 & 46/2021 filed by the allottees of the same project in which it was directed as follows: (1) The Respondents shall complete the works related to essential services, mutation of flats in the name of Complainants, etc. within One month and complete and hand over, the whole project 'Galaxy Cloud Space' to the Complainants, in all respects as committed/promised to them, along with all the amenities and facilities as agreed as per the agreements entered into with them and with all the mandatory sanctions / approvals required to be received from the Authorities concerned, on or before 30.12.2021 without fail.
 (2) The Association of allottees formed and registered, to monitor the progress of works and make sure that the work is being carried out as per the Work Schedule given in the Exbt.
 B1 affidavit marked in the above said complaints and it was informed that in case of any default on the part of the Respondent, the Association can approach the Authority seeking further intervention.
 (3) The Respondents shall complete the executions of all sale deeds, if any, related to apartments / common areas of the project within the said time frame.
-(4) The Respondents shall handover all the documents pertaining to the such title deeds project a)of land. b) as permits/sanctions/approvals/NOCs, etc, c) all drawings of electricity, plumbing, etc. to the Association within one month from the date of receipt of the order, and (5) the Respondents shall submit before the Authority, the compliance report in the form of an affidavit on or before 03-01-2022 after serving copies to the Complainants.
-It was also specified that in the event of any noncompliance of the order by the Respondents, the Authority shall initiate severe penal actions as provided under Section 63 of the The Complaints were posted for further hearing on Act. adjudication of interest claims filed by the Complainants separately.
+(4) The Respondents shall handover all the documents pertaining to the project such as a) title deeds of land, b) permits/sanctions/approvals/NOCs, etc, c) all drawings of electricity, plumbing, etc. to the Association within one month from the date of receipt of the order, and (5) the Respondents shall submit before the Authority, the compliance report in the form of an affidavit on or before 03-01-2022 after serving copies to the Complainants.
+It was also specified that in the event of any non-compliance of the order by the Respondents, the Authority shall initiate severe penal actions as provided under Section 63 of the Act.
+The Complaints were posted for further hearing on adjudication of interest claims filed by the Complainants separately.

-2. Thereafter, fresh Complaints No. 243/2020, 129/2021, 132/2021, 133/2021 172/21, 203/21, 50/22, 73/22, 96/22 & 153/22 have been filed by some other allottees in the same project in which the Authority, vide orders dated 26/07/2021 & 23/07/2022, had made the aforementioned order dated 24-06-2021 applicable, to these Complaints and decided to hear the claims on interest for delay on a later date.
+2. Thereafter above complaint No. 172/21 came along with other new Complaints No. 129/2021, 132/2021, 133/2021, 243/21, 203/21, 50/22, 73/22, 96/22 & 153/22 filed by some other allottees in the same project and the Authority, vide orders dated 26/07/2021 & 23/07/2022, had made the aforementioned previous order dated 24/06/2021 applicable, to these Complaints and decided to hear the claims on interest for delay on a later date.
 Accordingly, the interest claims on the above said Complaints were heard together on 05/09/2023 and decided to pass orders separately in each of these Complaints.